walterfreeman/music/syllabus.md

 #### 2. Interdisciplinary approach

-This course is taught in the physics department, but it is part of the College of Arts and Sciences -- since ``art'' and ``science'' are not so different from one another.
+This course is taught in the physics department, but it is part of the College of Arts and Sciences -- since "art" and "science" are not so different from one another.
 In our course I hope to bring together the two practices, helping students with more of a science background understand the fascinating applications of their scientific principles on stage, and helping musicians understand the scientific principles behind the art that we all love.
-The aim is not to ``meet in the middle'' someplace, but to create a broader perspective that weaves together the practical and artistic expertise of musicians with the analytical methods of physics.
+The aim is not to "meet in the middle" someplace, but to create a broader perspective that weaves together the practical and artistic expertise of musicians with the analytical methods of physics.